Singular Ricci flows I: Basic properties of singular Ricci flows

 we obtain

 This proves the lemma. \end{proof}

 We now prove some results about the behavior of volume in Ricci flow spacetimes.

 \begin{proposition} Let $\M$ be a Ricci flow spacetime.
-Suppose that \begin{enumerate} {\alph{enumi}} \item The quasiparabolic metric $g_{\M}^{qp}$ of Definition \ref{spacetimemetric} is complete along worldlines that do not terminate at the time-zero slice. \item If $B_t \subset \M_t$ is the set of points whose maximal worldline does not extend backward to time zero, then $B_t$ has measure zero with respect to $\dvol_{g(t)}$, for each $t \ge 0$. \item The initial time slice $\M_0$ has volume $\V(0) < \infty$. \item The scalar curvature is proper and bounded below on time slabs $\M_{\le T}$, and the initial time slice has scalar curvature bounded below by $-C$, with $C \ge 0$. \end{enumerate}
+Suppose that \begin{enumerate} {\alph{enumi}} \item The quasiparabolic metric $g_{\M}^{qp}$ of Definition \ref{spacetimemetric} is complete along worldlines. \item If $B_t \subset \M_t$ is the set of points whose maximal worldline does not extend backward to time zero, then $B_t$ has measure zero with respect to $\dvol_{g(t)}$, for each $t \ge 0$. \item The initial time slice $\M_0$ has volume $\V(0) < \infty$. \item The scalar curvature is proper and bounded below on time slabs $\M_{\le T}$, and the initial time slice has scalar curvature bounded below by $-C$, with $C \ge 0$. \end{enumerate}

 Let $\V(t)$ be the volume of $\M_t$.
 Then \begin{enumerate} \item $\V(t) \le \V(0) \left(1 + \frac{2}{n} C t \right)^{\frac{n}{2}}$. \item $R$ is integrable on $\M_{[t_1, t_2]}$. \item For all $t_1 < t_2$,